GitHub Agentic Workflows

 When allowed-repos is specified:

-• Agent can include a repo field in output to select which repository
+• The agentic step can include a repo field to select which repository

 • Target repository (from target-repo or current repo) is always implicitly allowed